FizzaAhmed7/Medical-Expert-System/README.md

 A **rule-based Medical Diagnosis Expert System** developed using **Prolog** that simulates a doctor’s diagnostic reasoning.
 The system interacts with users, asks about symptoms, and infers the most probable disease along with confidence level, severity, treatment, and prevention advice.

-> ⚠️ This system is for **educational purposes only** and is not a replacement for professional medical advice.

 ---